jopemachine-arvis/arvis/documents/basic-usage.md

 You can manage your plugins on this page.

 Check and edit your plugin's info, install, delete, export plugin file through the bottom bar.

+To open your extension's folder, right click on extension and select `Open in Finder`.

+You can also disable the extension by right-clicking on them, select `Disable`.

 ### Appearence